 Housing that meets the needs of households whose income does not allow them to rent or buy at prevailing local market prices.
-It can include social rented housing i.e. rented housing owned and managed by local authorities or Registered Social landlords for which guideline target rents are determined through the national rent regime or intermediate housing where housing prices and rents are above social rent but below market prices or rents
+It can include social rented housing i.e. rented housing owned and managed by local authorities or Registered Social Landlords for which guideline target rents are determined through the national rent regime or intermediate housing where housing prices and rents there.
+AONBs are created under the are above social rent but below market prices or rents.